highchair/artinruins-com/_property/hope-st-auto-center.md

 gmap: "//www.google.com/maps/place/783+Hope+St,+Providence,+RI+02906/@41.8481787,-71.3954661,19z"

 meta: ""
-excerpt: "A sweet little post-Art Deco brick gas station in the middle of the Hope Street commercial district.
+excerpt: "A sweet little simple Art Deco brick gas station in the middle of the Hope Street commercial district.
 Probably contaminated and hard to subdivide, so it came down."

 thumbnail: hope-st-auto-jh-07.jpg